YoujianHuang-Max/Study-DataEngineering/Day1.md

 - **Data Analyst / Scientist:** downstream, uses the prepared data for analysis and modeling

 # 11.Summary
-  -Data engineering is about designing and maintaining data pipelines using concepts like ETL/ELT, batch and streaming processing, and modern data storage systems such as data warehouses and lakehouses.
+  - Data engineering is about designing and maintaining data pipelines using concepts like ETL/ELT, batch and streaming processing, and modern data storage systems such as data warehouses and lakehouses.
 It ensures data is accessible, reliable, and scalable for analytical use.

 # References
 - GPT (ChatGPT AI)